14 Wise Words From Sanskrit & Their Meanings | Yogic Philosophy

 Firstly, language is a window into culture.

-The original Yoga texts, such as Patanjali’s Sutras were written in Sanskrit, and learning the nuances of this ancient language fosters the deep, cross-cultural communication that is necessary to appreciate the history and meaning behind our yoga practices.
+The original Yoga texts, such as Patanjali’s Yoga Sutras were written in Sanskrit, and learning the nuances of this ancient language fosters the deep, cross-cultural communication that is necessary to appreciate the history and meaning behind the practice of yoga.

 Second, Sanskrit is overflowing with beautiful words and wise meanings, which can teach non-speakers new perspectives on the world and transform our understanding of the self as practitioners of yoga.